ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-system-security-plan.md

 * Azure AD is configured to require all users to be authenticated before granting access.
 * Azure MFA is enforced for all standard and privileged users accessing M365 services.
-* MFA requires Azure AD password and Microsoft Authenticator app (either acceptance of push notification or entry of OTP.
+* MFA requires Azure AD password and Microsoft Authenticator app (either acceptance of push notification or entry of OTP).
 * Azure AD password complexity enforces a minimum character length of 8 characters.
 * All authentication attempts are logged in Azure AD Sign-ins.
 * Azure AD logs are forwarded to a Log Analytics workspace for long-term secure retention.